symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 Introduction
 ************

 :ref:`Delegated harvesting <delegated-harvesting>` enables accounts to receive rewards from creating new blocks without running a node.
 At the same time, it allows nodes to benefit from an account's (possibly higher) :ref:`importance score <importance-calculation>`.

-The account's **private key** is never shared with the node so this method is inherently safer than :ref:`local harvesting <local-harvesting>` since all nodes must be publicly accessible.
+The account's **private key** is never shared with the node so this method is inherently safer than :ref:`local harvesting <local-harvesting>` since all nodes must be publicly accessible and therefore open to attack.
+For this reason it is recommended that node owners also use delegated harvesting even though setting up a node for local harvesting is simpler.

 Summary of the required steps:

-1. Delegate the **main account (M)** importance to a **remote account (R)** using a :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.
+1. Delegate the **main account (M)** importance to a **remote account (R)** using an :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`.

 2. Link the main account **M** to a **VRF account (V)** for randomized block production and account selection using a :ref:`VrfKeyLinkTransaction <vrf-key-link-transaction>`.

 3. Link the main account **M** to a node in order to harvest through that node using a :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`.

 4. Request the node to add the remote account **R** as a delegated harvester using a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`.
+Conversely, if the node configuration is accessible, the remote account's private key can be set in the node configuration.

 Please note that it is entirely up to the node to comply with the request.
 Some nodes can be asked for their current list of delegated harvesters but this information is not always available (see :ref:`delegated-harvesting-verifying-activation` below).